sa-ne/rhel-edge-demo/README.md

   01-compose-image-builder.yaml
 ```

+For AWS specific composes, the AMI id will be outputted to the playbook results.
+The ID will also be saved in /tmp with the format `<hib_name>-<timestamp>-ami-id`.

 *_NOTE: The compose process takes about 15 minutes to complete._*

 ## Deploy Image Builder VM

 This playbook will deploy/configure the Image Builder VM.
 If `platform` is set to `aws` a Security Group and EC2 Instance will get created.
 For `libvirt` based deployments the playbooks will leverage `virt-customize` to modify the image.
 With either platform selected, after the Image Builder instance comes up the playbooks will configure and enable services and deploy Quay.

 We will need to pass credentials for the Image Builder instance to the `ansible-playbook` command.
 For AWS based deployments, the user will be `ec2-user`.
+Additionally, you will need to pass the `hib_aws_ami` variable.
 For libvirt based deployments, the user will be root.
 In either case, the public SSH key defined in `vars/config.yaml` will be used to authenticate.

 Run the playbook as follows: